kuredoro/scold/README.md

 executable: fork/exec /home/kuredoro/contest_code/a.out: too many open files
 ```

-The internal error is a failed test because cptest could not perform what it was designed to do.
+The internal error is a failed test because scold could not perform what it was designed to do.
 The situations when IE pops out are extremely rare but sometimes can occur.
 In the example above, the problem is that the executable `a.out` was opened too many times simultaneously exceeding the limit Linux allows an executable to be opened at the same time (on the machine in question).
-The IE can also appear when cptest panics itself, in which case it might be a potential bug.
-As always, read what the error says and, if anything, ask for help or file a bug on the [issue tracker](https://github.com/kuredoro/cptest/issues).
+The IE can also appear when scold panics itself, in which case it might be a potential bug.
+As always, read what the error says and, if anything, ask for help or file a bug on the [issue tracker](https://github.com/kuredoro/scold/issues).

 ### Test suite configuration